pdpino/muse-player/README_develop.md

 * Resto???

-## js files
+## js old files
-There are mutiple app_*.js files.
-Each one of those implements a different library to plot the data.
+In the old/ folder (may not be up in the repo) there are mutiple app_*.js files.
+Each one of those is a different implementation to plot the data.
-* app.js: Plotly -- too slow
+* app_v1.js: Plotly -- too slow
 * app_v2.js: Canvas JS -- slow
-* app_v3.js: d3 v3 -- developing
+* app_v3.js: d3 v3
-* app_v4.js: d3 v4 -- developing
+* app_v4.js: d3 v4
-* app_v5.js: rickshaw -- developing
+* app_v5.js: rickshaw
-* app_v6.js: d3 v3 -- the best
+* app_v6.js: d3 v3 -- the best -- version actual app.js
-  - necesita d3 v3 (v4 the API changed)

-## Headband 2016
-* When it is on and disconnected (advertising?) the lights blink rather fast.
-When connected they blink a bit slower.
-When streaming data they don't blink at all.

 ## Headband extraña, probando con gatttool